The uncertain path that Venezuela has ahead for the presidential elections

 While this is happening, the complexity of Venezuelan politics continues.
 And it is that the negotiation table between both political sectors would be about to begin, left a year ago in Mexico and that several international actors have wanted to reactivate.
 Pressured, in part, by the United States, which recently released the nephews of the first lady of Venezuela, Cilia Flores.
 In exchange, Venezuela released five former directors of the Citgo oil company and a former Marine.
 Out of this exchange was Álex Saab, from Barranquilla, who, with Venezuelan nationality, is defended by the Maduro government.

 Dialogues, negotiations or agreements may be seen in the coming days.
-Now that Colombia is playing a mediating role between Venezuela and the world, it is possible that both national and international political processes will speed up, leading to a revitalization of Venezuelan politics and even a possible advancement of presidential elections.
+Now that Colombia is playing a mediating role between Venezuela and the world (see attached note), it is possible that both national and international political processes will speed up, leading to a revitalization of Venezuelan politics and even a possible advancement of presidential elections.

 ANA RODRIGUEZ BRAZON